Libberator/LIbberator.github.io/content/post/2023-07-04-quaternions/index.md

 Combinining like terms gives us: <code>Q<sub>B</sub>' = 0i - 0.7071j + 0k + 0.7071</code>

-Converting that <a href="#from-quaternion-to-axis--angle">quaternion to an Angle and Axis</a> tells us it's a 90° rotation about the negative Y-axis.
+Converting that quaternion to an Angle and Axis tells us it's a 90° rotation about the negative Y-axis.
 Using the left-hand-rule, this orientation represents looking directly left.
 We did it!
 That wasn't too bad.

 ### Q*V Multiplication